 For the seated forward bend pose, sit upright with your legs aligned exactly straight.
 Take a deep breath inwards and fold forward, trying to cup your heels - make sure your chest touches your knees, or comes as close as possible.
 Now, here’s the important part - tuck your chin inwards while rolling forward, and hold that stretch, while slowly pulling your shoulders in.

-Count slowly to 5, exhale, and pull back out.
+Count slowly to five, exhale, and pull back out.
 This is a great pose because it’s intended to align your neck with the forward, natural motion of your upright spine.

 Another classic stretch, this pose is wonderful for releasing tension in your shoulder muscles-- especially when a yoga breathing pattern is incorporated.
 Muscle tension in the deltoids and triceps are a common reason for your shoulders/trapezius clenching together, and this pose can aid in releasing the entire system.

-Hold the post for 3 or 4 breaths and then exhale downwards.
+Hold the post for three or four breaths and then exhale downwards.

 This is a fantastic pose, not only for neck alignment and shoulder release, but also for your pelvic area and can be a great core strengthening workout.

-This is one of the most foundational yoga poses you'll see in any beginner yoga class--and for good reason.
+This is one of the most foundational yoga poses you'll see in any beginner yoga class - and for good reason.
 It’s a wonderful way to correct rounded shoulders and generally release neck and shoulder tension.
 It also stretches the hamstrings, calves, and hips.

 Start off standing at an upright position, with your feet aligned facing forward.
 Tuck your chin to your chest and slowly roll downwards, gradually moving lower until your hands touch your feet - hold that stretch and slowly exhale.